ytzhong/highD-mediation-analysis/README.md

 # aGE
 R package designed for rare variants GxE analysis.

-# Reference
-A powerful and data-adaptive test for rare varaint-based GxE Analysis (Unpublished Work)

 # How to install aGE
 1. Step 1: download the 'aGE_0.0.0.9000.tar.gz' file into the local folder.
 2. Step 2: open R, and set the directory to this local folder